A control-oriented approach to optimal sensor placement: Preliminaries

 In ill-posed inverse problems with sparse data $\mat{\tilde H}_{\text{misfit}}$ can often be represented accurately with a low-rank approximation.
 This plays a key role in the computational methods in~\Cref{sec:computational_methods}.

 The OED problem seeks to minimize a design criterion $\Psi(\bs{w})$ over the set $\{ \vec{w} \in \{0, 1\}^{n_s} : \sum_{i=1}^{n_s} w_i = k\}$, where $k$ is a sensor budget.
+Note that the design criterion cannot be dependent on a specific realization of data, as experimental data is not available \textit{a priori} at the stage of solving an OED problem.
 In traditional Bayesian OED, one typically considers design criteria that quantify measures of posterior uncertainty in the inversion parameter or information gain.
 An example is the A-optimality criterion

 which quantifies the average posterior variance of the inversion parameter.